 As you ran through this discovery process, you and your group probably came up with a lot of strong words and phrases that all sound great.
 Your juices are flowing, and you are probably feeling pretty good about yourself because these people see something special in you.
 Awesome!

-Now, everyone needs to go back into their individual corners and review all of these nifty statements.
+Now, everyone needs to go back into their corners and review all of these nifty statements.
 Read between the lines, find connections, and identify your Super Power.

 How do you decipher your notes and come to a conclusion?